University of Advancing Technology: Technology forums

-UAT hosts an annual technology forum that features guest speakers from emerging technology fields as well as traditional technology fields such as software engineering and programming.
+UAT hosted an annual technology forum that features guest speakers from emerging technology fields as well as traditional technology fields such as software engineering and programming.
 Past speakers have included competitive lockpicker Schuyler Towne, software engineer Chris Pope, video game producer Tamir Nadav, and author/video game producer Steven-Elliot Altman.
+The forums were later discontinued before being revived in 2025 as part of the university's renewed emphasis on connecting student and the community with technology professional in leading fields.